 Follow these links for other Fair Trade Way Routes:

 Fair Trade Way Wales: http://fairtradewayswales.wordpress.com

 Bradford Fair Trade Way: http://www.bradford.gov.uk/bmdc/business_and_industry/fairtrade/bradford_district_fairtrade_way

-Who could you walk the Fair Trade Way for?
+How could you extend the Fair Trade Way in your area?